Price Management Solutions – A Truck, Tree and Prevention View

 The Truck Factor – Building Redundancy in Your Price Management Processes

 - People: When it comes to people, redundancy does not sound good, and, of course, there are going to be specialists in any organization with knowledge that no one else possesses.
 We all know those “go-to” people in an organization that seem to know everything and are, thus, indispensable.
 I am proposing that when it comes to critical business processes, there be some redundancy.
-These are the processes that can halt business should our “go-to” hero win the laundry or abscond to a foreign shore.
+These are the processes that can halt business should our “go-to” hero win the lottery or abscond to a foreign shore.
 Identify critical processes and start onboarding or hiring the right employees to create redundancies.

 - Process: There are two ways to create processes that will avoid the truck.
 The first is through documentation and good mentoring on critical business processes.
 Another is by putting these processes into a system and automating as much of it as possible, which brings me to my next points.

 - Systems: You probably guessed that I am a pricing software guy, so I will focus on the systems aspect.
 As I mentioned above, the system is an enabler for people and processes.
 By itself, the system will not solve all your problems.
 However, in conjunction with people that know the processes they want to enable, a properly implemented and integrated system will enable step-function improvements in many processes that simply cannot be achieved without it.
 When implemented, we have seen a 2-4% return on sales on numerous occasion, further proven by hundreds of case studies by Deloitte, Gartner and AMR.

 The Tree Factor – Predictive Analysis in Pricing